 1. Consider communication

 Freelancers can come and go.
-They may take a long term contract, relocate, or take a full time position.
+They may take a long-term contract, relocate, or take a full-time position.
 Should this happen, communication may become difficult.
 This could harm the ability to quickly make changes to your website if needed.

-We often take on projects where the previous freelance developer has stopped communicating, or has become very slow at replying and actioning tasks.
+We often take on projects where the previous freelance developer has stopped communicating or has become very slow at replying and actioning tasks.

 2. Do they know what they are doing?

 As with any business decision, make sure you ask for previous work examples and testimonials to assess their knowledge level.
 Make sure they know what they are doing!
-A bad website can give off the wrong impression about your brand and could lose you business.
+A bad website can give off the wrong impression about your brand and could lose your business.

 - 75% of consumers admit to making judgments on a company’s credibility based on the company’s website design – Source: Kinesis